User Profile Cannot be Loaded

 Fix User Profile Service Failed Issue

 Step 1.
-Turn off your computer.
-We need to boot your computer in Safe Mode with Networking.
+Turn off or Shut down your computer.
+We need to boot your computer into Safe Mode with Networking

 Once the restoration process is initiated, do not interrupt in between.
 It may take 5-15 minutes to complete the process and restart your computer on NORMAL MODE automatically.

 Once you get to your normal screen, open the command prompt (admin).